DamianZAR/DamianZAR/README.md

 - 💞️ I’m looking for to collaborate on **data analysis, data visualization and Machine Learning models**.

 ### I am interesting in:
-- 📊 Data Science
+- 📊 Data Analysis & Data Science
-- 📡 Geospatial data processing
+- 📡 Geospatial data

 ## Contact
 ### You can connect with me: